NaturalNode/natural/README.md

 natural
 =======

-General natural language facilities for nodejs
+General natural language facilities for nodejs.
+Stemming, classification and phonetics are currently supported.

 Stemmers
 --------